grpc/proposal/A53-xds-ignore-resource-deletion.md

 the server.

-This behavior means that gRPC will not behave in a fault-tolerant manner in the face a control plane bug or misconfiguration that deletes a resource that it was actually using, which can lead to an outage.
+This behavior means that gRPC will not behave in a fault-tolerant manner in the face of a control plane bug or misconfiguration that deletes a resource that it was actually using, which can lead to an outage.
 To avoid this, we would like gRPC to ignore the deletion of any required resource.